Toledo Cathedral: Interior

-Main Chapel
+High Altar

 The main chapel of the cathedral brings together a wealth of artwork, starting with the architecture of the enclosure itself.
 In its original state, the enclosure was separated into two parts with two independent vaults.
 The polygonal vault pertained to the chapel of the Old Monarchs, which was somewhat separated.
 With this arbitrary division, the presbytery was improperly narrow for such a grand cathedral.
 Cardinal Cisneros insisted that he wanted this part of the cathedral to be rebuilt and despite some resistance from the Chapel Chapter, he finally received its consent to demolish the old chapel and build one with a wider presbytery and sufficient space for the great Gothic retable which he himself had commissioned.

 Also, in its original state, the chapel had been enclosed laterally by two magnificent screens of stone, which were like enormous gates.
 The Pulpit, or Gospel side of the church, with its screen, was demolished to make room for the sepulchre of Cardinal Mendoza.
 The lectern, or Epistle side, remains as it was and by this it can be deduced that it was part of a larger work.
 Some art critics assure us that this stone screen is the most beautiful part of the cathedral.
 It is possible that its construction was completed during the tenure of Archbishop Pedro de Luna whose polychromatic shield and coat of arms of Castile and León are displayed here.
 It is adorned with abundant statuary including a sculpted choir of angels that appear to be flying.
 The two pillars that form the passage to the interior of the chapel were built to harmonize with this work of fretted stone.
 On the left pillar is a statue of Martín Alhaja, the famous shepherd who (according to legend) led King Alfonso VIII of Castile through the Despeñaperros Pass in the Battle of Las Navas de Tolosa; the other pillar is called Faqih's Pillar after its statue of Abu Walid who brought King Alfonso VI a message of tolerance (see this section).

 The whole sanctuary is covered with carved and chiselled mythological figures of all sizes.
 On the Pulpit side are the beautifully decorated sepulchres of Alfonso VII and Doña Berenguela with their recumbent statues, while on the Lectern side are the tombs of Sancho III of Castile (The Desired) and Sancho IV (The Brave).
 The images of the monarchs were carved in wood by Copín de Holanda and polychromed by Francisco de Amberes.